 One of Project HOPE's five priorities is Disasters and Health Crises.
 Project HOPE is committed to responding to disasters with a high humanitarian impact and being one of the first organizations on the ground to assess and address urgent health needs.

 If you are a person that is positive, flexible, compassionate and able to thrive in a fast-paced, unpredictable environment, we invite you to apply to this opportunity to be considered as a member of our Emergency Response Roster.
 Please remember to fill in any language skills you may have, as this is often a determining factor for emergency response deployments.

 Members of our Emergency Response Roster will receive an e-mail requesting members' availability for deployment whenever Project HOPE is responding or prepositioning to respond to a disaster.

 Accommodation and Volunteer Information:

-Cost of flights, accomodations, and meals are covered by Project HOPE.
+Cost of flights, accommodations, and meals are covered by Project HOPE.

 Typically a minimum of 1-2 weeks

 Volunteers are required to be:

 - A team player providing moral support to team members